US Jews upset with Trump's latest rhetoric say he doesn't get to tell them how to be Jewish

 “That escalation of rhetoric is so dangerous, so divisive and so wrong,” said Rabbi Rick Jacobs, president of the Union for Reform Judaism, the largest U.S. Jewish religious denomination.
 “This is a moment when Israel needs there to be more bipartisan support.”

-But Matt Brooks, CEO of the Republican Jewish Coalition, said the president’s comments must be heard in context of the Israel-Gaza war and Democratic criticisms of the state of Israel.
+But Matt Brooks, CEO of the Republican Jewish Coalition, said the president’s comments must be heard in context of the Israel-Hamas war and Democratic criticisms of the state of Israel.

 “What the president was saying in his own unique style was giving voice to things I get asked about multiple times a day,” Brooks said.
 “How can Jews remain Democrats in light of what is going on?”
 He contended the Democratic Party is “no longer the pro-Israel bastion it used to be.”